Classical and Quantum Mechanics via Lie algebras: The equation of state

 Apart from boundary effects, whose role diminishes as the system gets larger, the extensive quantities scale linearly with the volume.
 In the thermodynamic limit, corresponding to an idealized system infinitely extended in all directions, the boundary effects disappear and the linear scaling becomes exact, although this can be proved rigorously only in simple situations, e.g., for hard sphere model systems (\sca{Yang \& Lee} \cite{YanL}) or spin systems (\sca{Griffiths} \cite{Gri}).
 A thorough treatment of the thermodynamic limit (e.g., \sca{Ruelle} \cite{Rue1,Rue2}, \sca{Thirring} \cite{Thi}, or, in the framework of large deviation theory, \sca{Ellis} \cite{Ell}) in general needs considerably more algebraic and analytic machinery, e.g., the need to work in place of thermal states with more abstract KMS-states (which are limits of sequences of thermal states still satisfying a KMS condition \gzit{e.KMS}).
 Moreover, proving the existence of the limit requires detailed properties of the concrete microscopic description of the system.

 For very small systems, typically atomic clusters or molecules, $N$ is fixed and a \bfi{canonical ensemble} without the $\mu \cdot N$ term is more appropriate.
 For the thermodynamics of small systems (see, e.g., (\sca{Bustamente} et al. \cite{BusLR}, \sca{Gross} \cite{Gro}, \sca{Kratky} \cite{Kra}) such as a single cluster of atoms, $V$ is still taken as a fixed reference volume, but now changes in the physical volume (adsorption or dissociation at the surface) are not represented in the system, hence need not respect the thermodynamic laws.
-For large surfaces (e.g., adsorption studies in chromatography \cite{KarSH,Mas}), a thermal description is achievable by including additional variables (surface area and surface tension) to account for the boundary effects; but clearly, surface terms scale differently with system size than bulk terms.
+For large surfaces (e.g., adsorption studies in chromatography; see {\sc Karger} et al. \cite{KarSH}, {\sc Masel} \cite{Mas}), a thermal description is achievable by including additional variables (surface area and surface tension) to account for the boundary effects; but clearly, surface terms scale differently with system size than bulk terms.

-Thus, whenever the thermal description is valid, computations can be done in a fixed reference volume $V_0$ which we take as system size $\Omega$, and the true, variable volume $V$ can always be represented in the Euclidean $*$-algebra as a real number, so that in particular $\ol V=V$.
-Then \gzit{e.eosa} implies that, for the reference volume,
+Thus, whenever the thermal description is valid, computations can be done in a fixed reference volume which we take as system size $\Omega$.
+(Formulas for an arbitrary volume $V$ are then derived by extensivity, scaling every extensive quantity with $V/\Omega$.)
+The reference volume may be represented in the Euclidean $*$-algebra as a real number, so that in particular $\ol V=V$.
+Then \gzit{e.eosa} together with {e.Deltascale} implies that